akumidv/options_assembler/README.md

 Option library have goal to assist implement in code base concepts of using options.

+**NB Early stage of developing**

+PS also in parallel the same developing in Rust as [Rust options assembler](https://github.com/akumidv/rust-options-assembler) (with big delay)

 ## Env

 Install all dependecies for dev and test by